Icinga/icinga2/doc/2-getting-started.md

 ### <a id="systemd-service"></a> systemd Service

-Some distributions (e.g. Fedora and openSUSE) already use `systemd`.
-Other distributions such as RHEL7 changed to `systemd` recently.
-Icinga 2 Packages will install the service automatically.
+Some distributions (e.g. Fedora, openSUSE and RHEL/CentOS 7) use systemd.
+The Icinga 2
+packages automatically install the necessary systemd unit files.

-The Icinga 2 `systemd` service can be (re)started, reloaded, stopped and also queried for its current status.
+The Icinga 2 systemd service can be (re)started, reloaded, stopped and also queried for its current status.

     # systemctl status icinga2
     icinga2.service - Icinga host/service/network monitoring system